Pluriel

 Jean Druel

-After a Master’s Degree in theology and Coptic patrology (L’expérience spirituelle de saint Pachôme…, Catholic Institute in Paris, 2002), he graduated in Teaching Arabic as Foreign Language at the American University of Cairo (Emphatic sounds in educated Cairene Arabic, 2006).
-In 2012, he completed a PhD thesis in the history of Arabic grammar at the University of Nijmegen, in the Netherlands, under the supervision of Pr.
-Kees Versteegh (Numerals in Arabic grammatical theory).
+After completing a Master’s degree in Coptic theology and patristics, he trained as an Arabic teacher at the American University in Cairo (Master’s degree obtained in 2006, Emphatic sounds in educated Cairene Arabic).
+In 2012, he defended his doctoral thesis in the history of Arabic grammar at the University of Nijmegen, Netherlands, under the supervision of Prof. Kees Versteegh (Numerals in Arabic grammatical theory).

 Member of the Research group